Spotify ยท Updated July 3, 2026

 1. Playlist Pitching Services

 Playlist pitching services submit your song to independent curators.
-The best version of this is simple: curators listen, decide if the song fits, and add it only if they genuinely like it.
+The best version of this is simple: curators listen, decide if the song fits, and add it only if they like it.

 The upside is discovery.
 A good independent playlist can put your song in front of listeners who already like your genre.